 - Meridian students enroll in a degree program and can elect a concentration.
-Each quarter, they register for online courses and sometimes for an onsite residency as well.
+Each quarter, they register for online courses and sometimes for an intensive as well.

 - While each Meridian program has different graduation requirements and prepares graduates for a different set of professional paths, all Meridian programs involve a sequence of anchor courses that prepare students be transformative leaders and learners in both their personal and professional lives after graduation.

 - Concentrations serve to assist students in focusing on their area of passionate engagement throughout their degree program.
 In addition to core courses for the specific degree program and anchor courses that represent the Transformative Learning intent of Meridian’s curriculum, students select elective courses that align with their Meridian concentration, background, and career path.

 - The Meridian learning format (described below) offers a unique methodology for transformative graduate education.
 Students participate online and can also attend onsite residential intensives if they choose, engaging their learning journey at Meridian in ways that work with their professional constraints, personal circumstances, and vision.

 - Students choose the number of credits they register for each quarter based on their degree path and life circumstances, and may therefore switch between accelerated, standard, and part-time statuses depending on the quarter.